Regalis11/BaroModDoc/docs/Misc/Performance.md

 ## ActionType

 The ActionType, i.e. *when* an effect executes, can make a difference.
-The Always type is generally the worst for performance, since (as the name implies), these execute every frame.
+The Always type is generally the worst for performance, since (as the name implies), these execute *always*, not just in some specific situations.
 If you can for example use an effect that uses the ActionType InWater or Contained instead, it's usually preferable.

 ## Interval

 The interval at which an effect executes can also make a significant difference.
 By default, the interval is 0, meaning the effect executes every frame.
-An effect that only runs once per second is generally 60 times more performant than one that runs every frame!

 ```xml
 <!-- The condition of this item reduces by 0.1 per second, giving it a lifetime of 1000 seconds.
 But we can make this more performant! -->